Favodar/BA/README.md

 This environment has high-level control over the robot.
 The low-level control and the reward calculation are implemented in the GymReward class (BallrollingTouchEnd_FrankaRewardNode_Efficient.py).

 Those are the classes I have written and uploaded here.
 They import other existing libraries and classes, which are connected as follows:
 The low-level control class imports rospy (python library for ROS), and therefore connects everything with ROS, which in turn connects to the physics & robot simulation Gazebo.
-This means, the impact of the control signals can eventually be observed via the Gazebo Client (which is the Gazebo GUI).
+This means, the impact of the control signals on the robot can eventually be observed via the Gazebo Client (which is the Gazebo GUI).
 The surface-level script imports OpenAI's stable-baselines library, in order to use its implementations of deep reinforcement learning (deep RL) algorithms like PPO2 and DDPG.